Beastwick18/gltest/README.md

 - Make lighting system light each face of a voxel independently.

 ## Installation and Running
 - If you for some reason want to install this program, I would recommend installing it on Linux.
-I have managed to get it running on Windows but it is a pain It requires MinGW and GLFW and OpenGL installed on MinGW.
+I have managed to get it running on Windows but it is a pain because it requires MinGW as well as GLFW and OpenGL installed on MinGW.
 Both must be accessable to the compiler.
+Posix threads must be enabled in MinGW, because the program uses the mutex header.
-I have not tried to get it to work on Mac.
+- I have not tried to get it to work on Mac.
 - This program requires GLFW and OpenGL on Linux installations as well.
 - The only method for installation as of now is building from source.
 Download the source and run make on the root directory of the source.
 For best performance, run `make release`.
 The outputted binary requires that the assets folder be in the root of the current working directory.
-You can either copy the assets folder into the bin folder and run from inside the bin folder, or run `bin/release` from the root of the source so that the assets folder is accessable to the program.
+You can either copy the assets folder into the bin folder and run from inside the bin folder, or run `bin/release` from the root of the cloned repository so that the assets folder is accessable to the program.

 ## Controls
 The controls are curreltly all over the place.
 They are as follows: